+“A journey, after all, neither begins in the instant we set out, nor ends when we have reached our doorstep once again.
+It starts much earlier and is really never over, because the film of memory continues running on inside of us long after we have come to a physical standstill.
+Indeed, there exists something like a contagion of travel, and the disease is essentially incurable.”
 One of life’s great pleasures is to encounter yourself in the pages of a book written years ago.
-How satisfying it is to see the thoughts you’ve always had - but could never quite express - manifest themselves on the page, spilling out eloquently before you as if reflecting a hidden truth about yourself you didn’t know was there.
+How satisfying it is to see the thoughts you’ve always had - but could never quite express - manifest themselves on the page, spilling out eloquently before you as if reflecting a hidden truth you didn’t know was there.

 “This is the most intimate relationship between literature and its readers: they treat the text as a part of themselves, as a possession.”

 “Finally,” you think, “someone else understands.”
-But this is an illusion.
-It is not the case that you are being understood; as the reader, you are in fact the one understanding.
-The beholder of nascent wisdom you could never fully articulate, you come across a simple truth or incisive analysis, and you wonder: did the author pull these ideas out of my head?
-Or is it possible that the ideas I’ve just stumbled upon preceded me; the author simply more capable of conveying them?
+The beholder of nascent wisdom you could never fully articulate, you come across a simple truth or incisive analysis, and wonder: did the author pull these ideas out of my head?
+Or is it possible that the ideas I’ve just stumbled upon preceded me; that the author was simply more capable of conveying them?

-Of course, in every case the answer is the latter option.
-The desire and ability to connect both with our inner selves and others through enduring beauty is part of the greater human experience that binds us all.
-In its very essence, this is what makes great art.
-It is by no means unique to literature - one can find this in film, music, or good conversation; even a beautiful cityscape has the ability to evoke these emotions.
+Of course, it's always the latter.
+The desire to connect with our inner selves and others through universal truth is part of the great human experience that binds us all.
+This is the essence of art.
+The desire to connect to truth through enduring beauty is not unique to literature - one can find this in film, music, or good conversation; even a beautiful cityscape can evoke those emotions.
 This beauty that I speak of is both a reflection of - and a reaction to - suffering.
+Kapuscinski explains:

 “I began to feel something akin to warmth, even friendship, toward [him].
 I actually became attached not so much to the book, as to its voice, the persona of its author.
 A complicated feeling, which I couldn’t describe fully.
 It was an affinity with a human being whom I did not know personally, yet who charmed by the manner of his relationships with others, by his way of being, by how, wherever he appeared, he instantly became the nucleus, or the mortar, of human community, putting it together, bringing it into being.”

-This is precisely the sort of closeness that I felt through my discovery of Kapuscinski.
-In my own journeys, his books in hand, I began to develop a relationship with the author.
-His musings and observations became companions to my own experiences, and the transformations I was going through were precisely the transformations he spoke about.
+This is precisely the sort of closeness that I felt with Kapuscinski, and in my own journeys, his books in hand, I began to develop a relationship with the author.
+Life was imitating art.
+His musings became companions to my own experiences, and the transformations I was going through were precisely those that he spoke about:

 “A new, hitherto unfamiliar world was pulling me into its orbit, completely absorbing me, obsessing and overwhelming me.
 I was seized at once with a profound fascination, a burning thirst to learn, to immerse myself totally, to melt away, to become as one with this foreign universe.
 To know it as if I had been born and raised there, begun life there.
 I wanted to learn the language, I wanted to read the books, I wanted to penetrate every nook and cranny.
 It was a kind of malady, a dangerous weakness, because I also realized that these civilizations are so enormous, so rich, complex, and varied, that getting to know even a fragment of one of them, a mere scrap, would require devoting one’s whole life to the enterprise.
 Cultures are edifices with countless rooms, corridors, balconies, and attics, all arranged, furthermore, into such twisting, turning labyrinths, that if you enter one of them, there is no exit, no retreat, no turning back.”

 Kapuscinski was a maestro, a literary titan.
 Equal parts artist and reporter, he was an astute observer of the human condition.
 Embedding himself in Latin America, Africa, Asia, and the Middle East, his career spanned decades and continents, yet he always retained his simple, descriptive style.
 He covered coups, revolutions, postcolonial liberations, and ethnic strife: no topic was too convoluted, no subject taboo.
-Seamlessly blending reportage and travel writing, he pioneered his own distinct style, a style that was uniquely authentic.
-This distinct style undoubtedly stemmed from his very intentional approach to writing.
+Seamlessly blending reportage and travel writing, he pioneered his own distinctive style.

 “My writing is a combination of three elements.
 The first is travel: not travel like a tourist, but travel as exploration.
 The second is reading literature on the subject.
 The third is reflection.”